jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (3) The annual financial statements of the Government must include the Government reporting entity's interests in— (a) all Crown entities named or described in the Crown Entities Act 2004:
   (b) all organisations named or described in Schedule 4:
-  (c) all State enterprises named in the Schedule 1 of the State-Owned Enterprises Act 1986:
+  (c) all State enterprises named in Schedule 1 of the State-Owned Enterprises Act 1986:
   (d) all Offices of Parliament:
   (e) the Reserve Bank of New Zealand:
   (f) any other entity whose financial statements must be consolidated into the financial statements of the Government reporting entity to comply with generally accepted accounting practice.